Complete characterization of $2$-near perfect numbers with exactly 2 prime factors: Preliminaries

-Note that the upper bound in Lemma~\ref{sigma upper bound} is, in a certain sense, the best possible bound.
-If one knows only the set of prime divisors of a number $n$, but not the corresponding exponents in its prime factorization, then no upper bound sharper than the one given in Lemma~\ref{sigma upper bound} can be obtained.
+Note that the upper bound in Corollary~\ref{cor:sigma_multiplicative_bound} is, in a certain sense, the best possible bound.
+If one knows only the set of prime divisors of a number $n$, but not the corresponding exponents in its prime factorization, then no upper bound sharper than the one given can be obtained.

-We are now equipped to prove the result.
+We now prove the main result of this subsection.

 \begin{proposition} There are no odd $2$-near perfect numbers with exactly 2 prime factors. \end{proposition} \begin{proof} Suppose, for the sake of contradiction, that $n=p^mq^s$ is $2$-near perfect, where $p$ and $q$ are distinct odd primes and $m$ and $s$ are positive integers.
 By definition, $\sigma(n)=2n+d_1+d_2$.
-So:
+Therefore

 which implies that